Installing TLS/SSL Certificates in Apache Server

 #Include conf/extra/httpd-default.conf

-In your server, create a Virtual Host entry or file for your domain under the recommended folder.
+In your hosting machine, create or update a Virtual Host entry or file for your domain under the recommended folder.
 Use it to enable SSL and include the certificate files as required.

 In Linux, the Virtual Host files are usually located at: